mcollina/node-eps/XXX-asyncwrap-api.md

   // handle wrapping the id that's been passed. async_hooks.emitBefore(this.asyncId);

-  // Store the current parent id then set the global current id to the id
+  // Store the current trigger id then set the global current id to the id
   // that was assigned when this object was instantiated. const previous_id = async_hooks.currentId();
   async_hooks.setCurrentId(this.asyncId);